-(G) the necessity for a protective order to facilitate discovery;

-(H) proposals for the formulation and simplification of issues, including the elimination of frivolous claims or defenses, and the number and timing of motions for summary judgment or partial summary judgment;

-(I) the possibility of obtaining admissions of fact and voluntary exchange of documents and electronically stored information, stipulations regarding authenticity of documents, electronically stored information, and the need for advance rulings from the court on admissibility of evidence;

-(J) suggestions on the advisability and timing of referring matters to a magistrate, master, other neutral, or mediation;

-(K) a preliminary estimate of the time required for trial;

-(L) requested date or dates for conferences before trial, a final pretrial conference, and trial;

-(M) a description of pertinent documents and a list of fact witnesses the parties believe to be relevant;

-(N) number of experts and fields of expertise; and

-(O) any other information that might be helpful to the court in setting further conferences and the trial date.

-(2) Lead trial counsel and a client representative shall attend the initial case management conference.

-(3) Notwithstanding rule 1.440, at the initial case management conference, the court will set the trial date or dates no sooner than 6 months and no later than 24 months from the date of the conference unless good cause is shown for an earlier or later setting.
+- (G) the necessity for a protective order to facilitate discovery; - (H) proposals for the formulation and simplification of issues, including the elimination of frivolous claims or defenses, and the number and timing of motions for summary judgment or partial summary judgment; - (I) the possibility of obtaining admissions of fact and voluntary exchange of documents and electronically stored information, stipulations regarding authenticity of documents, electronically stored information, and the need for advance rulings from the court on admissibility of evidence; - (J) the possibility of obtaining agreements among the parties regarding the extent to which such electronically stored information should be preserved, the form in which such information should be produced, and whether discovery of such information should be conducted in phases or limited to particular individuals, time periods, or sources; - (K) suggestions on the advisability and timing of referring matters to a magistrate, master, other neutral, or mediation; - (L) a preliminary estimate of the time required for trial; - (M) requested date or dates for conferences before trial, a final pretrial conference, and trial; - (N) a description of pertinent documents and a list of fact witnesses the parties believe to be relevant; - (O) number of experts and fields of expertise; and - (P) any other information that might be helpful to the court in setting further conferences and the trial date. - (2) Lead trial counsel and a client representative shall attend the initial case management conference. - (3) Notwithstanding rule 1.440, at the initial case management conference, the court will set the trial date or dates no sooner than 6 months and no later than 24 months from the date of the conference unless good cause is shown for an earlier or later setting.
 The trial date or dates shall be on a docket having sufficient time within which to try the action and, when feasible, for a date or dates certain.
 The trial date shall be set after consultation with counsel and in the presence of all clients or authorized client representatives.
 The court shall, no later than 2 months prior to the date scheduled for jury selection, arrange for a sufficient number of available jurors.
 Continuance of the trial of a complex action should rarely be granted and then only upon good cause shown.